CORPFIN 7022 - Corporate Finance Theory (M)

 General Course Information

-Course Code CORPFIN 7022 Course Corporate Finance Theory (M) Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites ACCTING 7019, CORPFIN 7005 & COMMERCE 7033 Corequisites ECON 7200 Course Description The objective of the course is to gain an appreciation of the theoretical controversies surrounding corporate finance policies, leading to formulation of financing strategies.
-Topics: competing capital structure theories including financial distress and agency costs, dividend policy and taxation, IPOs in both debt and equity markets, motives for convertibles and warrants, rationales for corporate diversification including internal capital markets and agency theory.
+Course Code CORPFIN 7022 Course Corporate Finance Theory (M) Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites ACCTING 7019, CORPFIN 7005 & COMMERCE 7033 Corequisites ECON 7200 Course Description The objective of the course is to gain an appreciation of the theoretical controversies surrounding corporate finance policies, leading to formulation of financing strategies.
+Topics: competing capital structure theories including financial distress and agency costs, dividend policy and taxation, IPOs in both debt and equity markets, motives for convertibles and warrants, valuing real options, rationales for corporate diversification including internal capital markets and agency theory.

 Course Coordinator: Associate Professor Jean Canil